WhiteSun13/PS2-Live-Wallpaper/ReadMe.md

 2. Click on the "+" (Add Wallpaper) button.
 3. In the "Enter URL" field, paste the link to the live demo: https://whitesun13.github.io/PS2-Live-Wallpaper/
 4. Click the arrow button (or "OK") to add.
-5. Select the newly added wallpaper from your Lively library.
+5. Select the newly added wallpaper from library.